julianmelero/IslandRemover/README.md

-Given some matrix of M x N dimmensions filled with 1 or 0:
+Given some matrix of M x N dimensions filled with 1 or 0:

 Complete the file islands.py with the function removeIslands that should return a matrix without islands.